 Are patient care technician careers in high demand?

 If you’re looking for a stable career, working as a patient care technician can provide this for you.
-The Bureau of Labor Statistics projects roles for these professionals will grow by 8% between 2019 and 2029, much faster than the national average for all occupations.
+The Bureau of Labor Statistics projects roles for these professionals will grow by a steady 8% between 2010 and 2020, about as fast as the national average for all occupations.

 How much do patient care technicians make?

-Data from Payscale shows that the median salary for these professionals is $31,907 as of October 2020.
-Patient care technicians in the lowest 10% of earners received $23,000 while those in the top 10% brought home salaries of more than $48,000.
+Data from Payscale shows that the average base annual salary for these professionals is $33,164 as of May 2022.
+Patient care technicians in the lowest 10% of earners received $24,000 or less while those in the top 10% brought home salaries of more than $50,000.
 Taking on leadership roles can also help boost these numbers, as can experience and continuing education.